 New to freelancing?
 Welcome aboard my friend, I’m glad to see you here!

-Let’s get to work on getting your business started!
+Let’s get your business started!

 Are you new to freelancing as an English teacher?
 If you’re just at the ‘Thinking about doing this” stage, it may help you to know that there are a few pretty awesome benefits to working for yourself as a freelance English teacher over working for a language school or university.
 Here are just a few: